Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   Therefore, the theorem holds.
 ]

+#theorem(
+  name: "Linearizability of LTQueueV1",
-#theorem[The LTQueueV1 algorithm is linearizable.]
+)[The LTQueueV1 algorithm is linearizable.]

 #proof[
   Suppose some history $H$ produced from the modified LTQueueV1 algorithm.